Plan a Visit

 Come explore the history of Westmoreland County at the Westmoreland History Education Center!
 Enjoy our research library, exhibit gallery, and museum shop.

-Library closed on Sundays
+(Library closed on Sunday)

-Monday-Tuesday • Closed to the public
+Monday - Tuesday • Closed to the public

 HISTORIC HANNA'S TOWN

-Tours last about 1 hour and are offered as visitors arrive.
+Guided tours last about 1 hour and are offered as visitors arrive.
 See below for admission prices.

 Wednesday-Saturday • 10:30 am - 4:30 pm

-Sunday 12:30 - 4:30 pm
+Sunday 12:30 pm - 4:30 pm

-4th of July 10:30 am - 4:30 pm
+4th of July • 10:30 am - 4:30 pm

-Advance tour registration for groups of 10+
+Advance tour registration for groups of 10, please call 724-836-1800 x210.

 ADMISSION